tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 ### Bellare and Neven Signature Scheme

-Bellare-Neven (BN) [[21]] proceeded differently in order to avoid any key setup.
+Bellare M. *et al.* [[21]] proceeded differently in order to avoid any key setup.
+A group of $ n $ signers want to cosign a message $ m $.
 Their main idea is to have each cosigner use a distinct "challenge" when computing their partial signature

 $$
 s_{i} = r_{i}+c_{i}x_{i}